 Congratulations on your acceptance to the Master of Science in Population Health Sciences!
 We’ve put together this webpage to help make your transition to Duke and Durham just a little bit easier.
-You’ll find links to housing options, orientation and course registration, and general information on life in Durham.
+You’ll find links to housing options, orientation and course registration.
 We look forward to your arrival in August!

 Admitted Students FAQs